Purity and quasi-split torsors over Pr\"ufer bases: Reflexive sheaves and depths

 \bpp[Coherent regular rings] A coherent ring $R$ is termed \emph{regular} if every finitely generated ideal of $R$ has finite projective dimension.
 By Serre's homological characterization, one recovers the classical regularity for Noetherian rings.
 However, the primary focus of this paper is on the class of non-Noetherian regular rings (e.g., a flat finite type ring over a valuation ring with regular fibres, see \Cref{coh of V-flat ft alg}).
 For readers' convenience, we briefly summarize the key properties of general regular coherent rings, which closely resemble their Noetherian counterparts.
 Other useful properties can be found in \Cref{apdxA}. \epp

-\bthm Let $A$ be a coherent regular local ring.
-The following assertions hold. \benumr \item $A$ is a normal domain; more precisely \item $A$ is the intersection (inside $\Frac (A)$) of its local rings which are valuation rings; \item Any two nonzero elements of $A$ have a greatest common divisor and a least common multiple; \item If the punctured spectrum $U_A$ is quasi-compact, then $\mathrm{depth}_A(A)=\wdim(A)<\infty$.
-Therefore, for every coherent local ring $R$ with quasi-compact punctured spectrum, we have
+\bthm For a coherent regular local ring $A$, the following assertions hold. \benumr \item $A$ is a normal domain; more precisely \item $A$ is the intersection (in $\Frac A$) of its local rings which are valuation rings; \item Any two nonzero elements of $A$ have a greatest common divisor and a least common multiple; \item If the punctured spectrum $U_A$ is quasi-compact, then